bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 And we relied on other contributors to take up that.
 So I’ve made this axiom that I think the author should be different from the champion because it’s too much self-investment, I would say.
 And also it’s a signal, if you’re championing your own proposal, correct signal, but it’s a signal that the uptake’s not there, the mind share.
-So Jeremy Rubin with CHECKTEMPLATEVERIFY, it’s got good stuff, and I’ll circle back to what I like about it, the effort, but it seemed to be too much on Jeremy’s shoulders to champion it.
+So Jeremy Rubin with `OP_CHECKTEMPLATEVERIFY`, it’s got good stuff, and I’ll circle back to what I like about it, the effort, but it seemed to be too much on Jeremy’s shoulders to champion it.
 Other people would look at it, some people would say, yeah, it’s good, and then go back to their day job and not lift a finger to help, and that ultimately hurt it.
-There’s a bit of a renewal in that space with OP_VAULT, because it’s kind of a superset of behavior, so maybe we’ll get to revisit that behavior.
+There’s a bit of a renewal in that space with `OP_VAULT`, because it’s kind of a superset of behavior, so maybe we’ll get to revisit that behavior.

 Murch: 00:30:18